hphelion/documentation/network.getting.started.md

 * 10 Security Groups
 * 50 Security Group Rules

-For more information on modifying the default network and creating additional networks, see either [HP Cloud Networking: Quick start guide](/compute/network-quick-start/) or [Getting Started Guide](https://community.hpcloud.com/article/getting-started-guide) in the HP Public Cloud community.
+For more information on modifying the default network and creating additional networks, see either [HP Cloud Networking: Quick start guide](/compute/network-quick-start/) or [Getting Started Guide](https://community.hpcloud.com/article/getting-started-guide) in the HP Helion Public Cloud community.

-## Accessing the HP Public Cloud Networking Service ##
+## Accessing the HP Helion Public Cloud Networking Service ##

 There are a  number of tools that you can use to access and manage the HP Cloud Networking Service.

 ###Using the console to access Networking### {#console}

-You can use the HP Public Cloud console to access HP Cloud Networking Service.
-For more information on using the HP Public Cloud console, see [Getting Started with HP Public Cloud Console](/hpcloudconsole).
+You can use the HP Helion Public Cloud console to access HP Cloud Networking Service.
+For more information on using the HP Helion Public Cloud console, see [Getting Started with HP Helion Public Cloud Console](/hpcloudconsole).

 ###Using the API to access Networking### {#API}